glitch-txs/w3-docs/docs/init.md

 :::danger Important

 - w3props must be declared outside the root component.
-- The W3 component must be placed at the root of your application, as it's only ment to be mounted once.
+- The W3 component must be placed at the root of your application, as it's only meant to be mounted once.

 :::